Supartz Side Effects

 It is possible that some side effects of Supartz may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to sodium hyaluronate: injection gel/jelly, injection solution

-Along with its needed effects, sodium hyaluronate (the active ingredient contained in Supartz) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, sodium hyaluronate (the active ingredient contained in Supartz) may cause unwanted side effects that require medical attention.

 - Blue color or flushing or redness of skin